Blog

 Misinformation about backflow prevention can put your business and community at risk.
 One common myth is that testing is an unnecessary expense.
 In reality, regular testing is a crucial preventative measure that safeguards your water from contamination.
 Another misconception is that only certain types of businesses need to worry about it.
 The truth is, any connection to the public water supply requires protection.
 Believing these myths can lead to skipped tests and serious consequences.
 For more answers to common questions, check out our FAQs or give our team a call.
 We’re here to provide the facts you need to keep your property compliant and safe.

-How to Choose the Right Commercial Backflow Testing Service
+Choosing the Right Commercial Backflow Testing Partner

 Finding the right partner for your commercial backflow testing is about more than just checking a box.
 It’s about protecting your customers, your employees, and your business from the serious risks of water contamination.
 The right technician not only performs the test correctly but also understands local codes and provides reliable service you can count on year after year.
 When you’re ready to hire a professional, focus on a few key areas to ensure you’re getting a qualified expert who will keep your property safe and compliant.

-Verify Certifications and Licensing
+Confirm Their Certifications and Licensing

 Backflow testing isn’t a job for a general handyman.
 It’s a specialized service that requires specific training and certification to be performed correctly and legally.
 Before hiring anyone, make sure they are certified by the Texas Commission on Environmental Quality (TCEQ) as a Backflow Prevention Assembly Tester (BPAT).
 This certification ensures the technician has the right skills and knowledge to test, diagnose, and repair your devices according to state and local standards.
 Don’t hesitate to ask for proof of their license.
 Working with qualified plumbing professionals is the first step in protecting your water supply and staying compliant.

-Prioritize Local Experience
+Ask About Their Local Experience

 While state certifications are essential, local experience is just as important.
 A company that works in the Corpus Christi area will be familiar with the specific municipal codes and reporting requirements you need to follow.
 Commercial properties use different types of backflow preventers, and a local expert will know what city inspectors look for.
 They can handle the paperwork efficiently and ensure your business meets all local regulations without any hassle.
 Choosing a team that understands the unique needs of our community gives you peace of mind that the job will be done right the first time.